 Your neighbor passing a leisurely Saturday afternoon listening to “Despacito” on repeat.

-The old emphyzemic coughing his smoker’s lungs out on the other side of a paperthin wall… while upstairs (on the other side of a paperthin ceiling) your other neighbors are loudly having intercourse.
+The old emphyzemic coughing his (or her) smoker’s lungs out on the other side of a paperthin wall… while upstairs (on the other side of a paperthin ceiling) your other neighbors are loudly having intercourse.

 Madrid is noisy.
 And so is Barcelona.

 And either you learn to shout back, or you spend your quiet anglosaxon life frustrated and alone, with waiters ignoring you and dates thinking you’re way too timid to be relationship – or even violent intercourse – material.

 More than once, while travelling, I’ve had problems with friends for being “way too loud” in their city.
 Take your Metro de Madrid voice onto the London Underground and people take notice – not always in a good way.

 So my excuse is: that’s just how we talk in Spain.

 Spanish politics is a joke – and not a very funny one

 From the ponytailed class warriors in (almost) million dollar homes on the left to the actual walking undead who were until recently running the country from the right, Spanish politics is just one bad joke.